DEWETRON/OXYGEN-SDK-SerialCsv/firmware/embeddedcsvnode/readme.md

 # Build steps for Arduino IDE

 Run `create_arduino_library.py` to create a library useable with the Arduino IDE (Python 3.8 or higher required).
 The python script creates a compressed directory: `embedded-serial-csv.zip`

 Copy `embedded-serial-csv.zip` to the Arduino library directory and extract it.
 In Windows this is `%HOME%\Documents\Arduino\libraries`.
 Then open the example sketch and verify/compile.

 Alternativly, you can install the library using the Arduino-IDE:

 <p align="center">
     <img width="460" src="./img/arduino-zip-library.png">
 </p>

+Follow the instruction given at the [Embedded Template Library](https://github.com/ETLCPP/etl-arduino) to install the dependency.

 # Usage on Arduino